Cloud Computing Security

 - Shadow IT: The practice of employees obtaining their own IT solutions and cloud services without approval from IT is called Shadow IT.

-What are the key steps to implementing cloud computing security?
+10 key steps to implementing cloud computing security

 When you start your journey to privileged cloud access, take into account these considerations:

-Define access: Make sure you define your privileged cloud access according to your business functions that encompass data, systems, and roles.
-One way to get started is to refer to your disaster recovery plan — it can serve as a guide to your critical business systems, applications, and data.
+1. Define access: Make sure you define your privileged cloud access according to your business functions that encompass data, systems, and roles.
+One way to get started is to refer to your disaster recovery plan—it can serve as a guide to your critical business systems, applications, and data.
 Then, map your privileged accounts to your business risk and business operations.

 Monitor and record sessions: Your PAM solution should monitor and record privileged account activity, which helps enforce proper behavior and avoid mistakes by users.
 Audit, record, and monitor privileged activities to assist with regulatory compliance.